-PSQ's 46th Season
+PSQ's 47th Season

-"The Portland String Quartet - Energized"
+The Portland String Quartet - 47th Season

-This concert is being co-presented by the Lark Society for Chamber Music and the University of Southern Maine School of Music.
+This concert is being co-presented by the LARK Society for Chamber Music and the University of Southern Maine School of Music.

 The last performance of the Portland String Quartet Concert Series, April 24, 2016, will include the Stravinsky Concertino which was the first of three versions composed for the Bohemian Quartet in 1923, the Leoš Janáček #2 “Intimate Letters”inspired by his relationship with Kamila StÖsslova based on 700 letters written between them, and the Mendelssohn Opus 44 #1 composed in 1838 and dedicated to the Crown Prince of Sweden.